fygar256/general-assembler-axx/README.md

 .setsym :: symbol :: n
 ```

-would define symbol with the value n.
+Writing this defines symbol with the value n.

-A symbol is a sequence of letters, numbers, and some symbols.
+Symbols are letters, numbers, and strings of several symbols.

-To define symbol2 with symbol1, write the following.
+To define symbol2 with symbol1, write it as follows.

 ```
 .setsym ::symbol1 ::1
 .setsym ::symbol2 ::#symbol1
 ```

-Here is an example of z80 in the symbol definition.
-In the pattern file
+Here is an example of symbol definition z80.
+If you write the following in a pattern file:

 ```
 .setsym ::B ::0